Whole Earth Farms Dog Food gets the Advisor’s second-highest tier rating of 4.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Whole Earth Farms looks to be an above-average dry dog food.
+Judging by its ingredients alone, Whole Earth Farms looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.